walaj/VariantBam/README.md

                     "ins" : [101,5]            ...
 Take only reads with max insertion size NOT in [5,101] (e.g. 0-4)
-    del             "del"  : [5,101]           Number of deleted bases relative to reference (from parsed CIGAR string). nm              "nm" : [0,4]               NM tag from BAM (number of mismatches). e.g. must be 0-4 inclusive xp              "xp" : [0,4]               Number of supplementary aligments, with XP or XA tag from BAM (hold identity of supplementary alignments) isize           "isize" : [100,500]        Insert size, where all insert sizes are converted to positive. len             "len" : [80,101]           Length of the read following phred trimming.
+    del             "del"  : [5,101]           Number of deleted bases relative to reference (from parsed CIGAR string). nm              "nm" : [0,4]               NM tag from BAM (number of mismatches). e.g. must be 0-4 inclusive xp              "xp" : [0,4]               Number of chimeric aligments, with XP or SA tag from BAM isize           "isize" : [100,500]        Insert size, where all insert sizes are converted to positive. len             "len" : [80,101]           Length of the read following phred trimming.
 If phred trimming, don't count hardclips.
-If not, then HC count to length clip            "clip" : [0,5]             Number of clipped bases following phred trimming nbases          "nbases" : [0,5]           Removed reads that have within this range of N bases. phred           "phred" : [4,100]          Range of phred scores that are considered 'high-quality'
+If not, then HC count to length clip            "clip" : [0,5]             Number of clipped bases following phred trimming nbases          "nbases" : [0,5]           Removed reads that have within this range of N bases.
 ```

 Attributions